Being Samantha Masters - Chapter 4: The Simple Version

 “Volunteering,” the brunette groaned.

 “Kissing up to school administrators,” the blonde spat, and leaned in.
-“The guidance counselor at my school has been pushing me to add these stupid GenEd requirements—Civics and a Fine Art elective and P.E. of all things—and I had to tell her, look, this crappy school you work at doesn’t do AP Civics, it doesn’t have a single AP Fine Art available, and it certainly doesn’t have any AP Phys Ed, and I’ve got to protect my GPA.
+“The guidance counselor at my school has been pushing me to add these stupid GenEd requirements—Civics and a Fine Art elective and P.E. of all things—and I had to tell her, look, this crappy school you work at doesn’t offer AP Civics, it doesn’t have a single AP Fine Art available, and it certainly doesn’t have any AP Phys Ed, and I’ve got to protect my GPA.
 Those gen-pop classes only give 4 points for As, and if I lump that underachiever bullshit in with the rest of my course load, that will bring my average down towards 4.”

 Down towards 4?
 Sammy boggled.
 But GPA could only get up to 4.
 And his was… not near 4 at all.
 How did she get hers higher than the top?